 By connecting the system of contactless payment with smart devices, the banks have made a lot of daily activities easier for the Dutch people.

-More than half of the Dutch population use mobile banking nowadays.
+More than half of the Dutch population uses mobile banking nowadays.
 Again, most of the users are adults.

 Like the contactless payment system, mobile banking technology uses QR codes and near-field communication (NFC) systems to make payments in shops, supermarkets, and other places.
 The Dutch people are paying bills and sending money through the mobile banking system more often.

 Most of the Dutch banks now have the benefits of online banking and mobile banking systems.
 Some of these banks are ING, ABN-AMRO, and Rabobank.

 Also bank users use mobile payment apps as well.
-The most popular in Netherland now is the iDeal app and OK app.
+The most popular in Netherland now are the iDeal app and OK app.
 Both of these apps are available on Apple and Android devices.

 Using Google Pay on your mobile phone: